Diagnostic 5: Week 5 review

 Question 8: Repr

-method for the Rational
+Implement the __repr__ method for the Rational class.
+See the

 doctests for expected behavior.